-‘I Don’t Care About Young Girls Anymore’: John Mayer Talks Seduction, Art And Ageing In Revealing Instagram
+‘I Don’t Care About Young Girls Anymore’: John Mayer Talks Seduction, Art, And Aging In Revealing Instagram

-John Mayer has recorded a revealing Instagram Live clip talking about nearing age forty, his approach to songwriting, his diminishing capacity to shift the entertainment landscape and other topics.
+John Mayer has recorded a revealing Instagram Live clip talking about nearing age 40, his approach to songwriting, his diminishing capacity to shift the entertainment landscape, and other topics.

 Mayer opens with a rant about how annoying it is when a non-central piece of a song hits him first during the songwriting process.
-John explains that it can be frustrating when a beautiful snippet that is not a clear chorus or verse segment comes to him and he’s not sure where to place it or how to build the rest of the song around it.
+John explains that it can be frustrating when a beautiful snippet that is not a clear chorus or verse segment comes to him, and he’s not sure where to place it or how to build the rest of the song around it.

-John also speaks about getting older, saying that he has come to terms with the fact that he is no longer able to influence young music-buyers and shift the cultural landscape in the way that he used to.
+John also speaks about getting older, saying that he has come to terms with the fact that he is no longer able to influence young music buyers and shift the cultural landscape in the way that he used to.

-He also talks about influencing individual people, specifically beautiful girls.
 “When I was younger and arrogant… I would look at people and think about being with them… I would want to get them to like me,” John recalls.

-He goes on to say that it is liberating to get older because these days he can look at a twenty-year-old girl and think “she’s beautiful” but not feel obliged to try to impress her.
+He goes on to say that it is liberating to get older because these days he can look at a 20-year-old girl and think “she’s beautiful” but not feel obliged to try to impress her.
 John says he has come to terms with the fact that she wouldn’t be into him or be on his wavelength anyway.

 Mayer says that for most of his life he felt saddled and burdened by his constant thoughts about how to endear himself to people.